versionpress/versionpress/docs/Dev-Setup.md

 - `docker-compose ps` lists running containers.
 - `docker-compose logs -f` displays live logs.

-To stop your environment, run `npm run stop`.
+To stop your environment, run `npm stop`.
 To also delete WordPress data so that next start is fresh, run `npm run stop-and-cleanup`.

 See also [Docker tips](#docker-tips) section below.